ksef4dev/ksef-fop/readme.md

 This mitigates common XML-based attacks such as XXE and entity expansion DoS.

-⚠️ Important:
+> [!IMPORTANT]
-Applications should still treat input XML as untrusted data and apply validation as appropriate to their context.
+> Applications should still treat input XML as untrusted data and apply validation as appropriate to their context.

 # Configuration